Last reviewed: July 2, 2026

 What to Expect During Dose Adjustment With PlexusDx

-PlexusDx compounded tirzepatide injection starts at $249 per month across all dose levels, meaning your price stays flat whether you're at a starting or maintenance dose.
+PlexusDx compounded tirzepatide injection is $289/mo month-to-month (or $249/mo on the 6-month plan) across all dose levels, meaning your price stays flat whether you're at a starting or maintenance dose.
 This transparent, non-changing monthly cost removes financial barriers to finding your optimal dose without worrying about escalating bills.
 You receive injectable tirzepatide from licensed 503A compounding pharmacies and can use HSA or FSA funds to cover your treatment.

 During your first 8–12 weeks, you'll report your appetite, energy, side effects, and weight changes to your PlexusDx provider.
-Adjustments happen every 1–2 weeks based on your response, with most patients finding their sweet spot—maximum benefit with minimal nausea—by week 12.
+Adjustments happen at intervals set by your prescriber, commonly about every 4 weeks based on your response, with most patients finding their sweet spot—maximum benefit with minimal nausea—by week 12.
 If you experience persistent side effects or plateau, your provider may recommend switching to oral tirzepatide or exploring combination therapies like GLP-Squared Injection, which pairs tirzepatide with semaglutide for enhanced results.

 Access Personalized GLP-1 Care Through PlexusDx

-PlexusDx offers six prescription GLP-1 protocols to all 50 states — no membership, no insurance required, async intake or live consult.
-The Tirzepatide Injection starts at $249/mo.
+PlexusDx offers seven prescription GLP-1 protocols to all 50 states — no membership, no insurance required, async intake or live consult.
+The Tirzepatide Injection is $289/mo month-to-month, or from $249/mo on the 6-month plan.
 Medications are dispensed from licensed 503A compounding pharmacies following strict quality and safety standards.
-Add a Precision Peptide Genetic Test for $99 to personalize your protocol from day one.
+Add a Precision Peptide Genetic Test for $298 to personalize your protocol from day one.

 Frequently Asked Questions